MicrocontrollersDev/OverlayTweaks/OPEN_SOURCE_SOFTWARE.md

 # Open Source Software

-The following software is used in Overlay Tweaks.
+Code from the following software is used in Overlay Tweaks.

 | Software                                                              | License                                                                          |
 |-----------------------------------------------------------------------|----------------------------------------------------------------------------------|